February 27, 2014

 New Book Photographs Columbus, Indiana’s Modernist Landmarks

-Even if you have visited the Midwestern Modernist Mecca, this new collection of panoramic photos beckons you to take another look.
+Even if you have visited the Midwestern Modernist Mecca, this new collection of fish-eyed photos beckons you to take another look.

 The enduring company town—a place where a principal business has bolstered a community and shaped not only its employment but also its appearance—is a considerable rarity in our multi-national, post-industrial era.
 The story of small-town contemporary America goes mainly like this: If a local employer hasn’t gone under it’s gone to Redondo Beach or Ciudad Juarez, leaving only relics of good citizenship.
 Far rarer are circumstances in which a corporation’s continued local patronage hasn’t resulted in a physical environment that resembles an age of horseless carriages.

 If the idea of physically investing in the wellbeing of a small town seems quaint, so often is its representative architecture.
 Consider Hershey, PA, which boasts a fine art deco windowless office building but otherwise derives its inspirations from the age of the soda fountain.
 Or Corning, New York; it contains a Gunnar Birkerts glass museum, and yet looks like it hasn’t taken much advantage of the possibilities of its signature product.
 Which makes one example, Columbus, Indiana—a town that doesn’t merely nod to Prairie Modernism but is defined by it—all the more exceptional.